Drip Capital: Growth and Funding

 Drip Capital has raised nearly $640 million in venture capital and debt funding since it started operations.
-Drip is backed by prominent equity investors, including, Accel, Wing, Transpose Platform, Peak XV Partners (Sequoia India), Sumitomo Mitsui Banking Corporation (SMBC), GMO Payment Gateway, and Y-Combinator.
+The company is backed by prominent equity investors, including, Accel, Wing, Transpose Platform, Peak XV Partners (Sequoia India), Sumitomo Mitsui Banking Corporation (SMBC), GMO Payment Gateway, and Y-Combinator.
 On the debt side, Drip partners with leading financial institutions including IFC, Barclays and East West bank.
-As of July 2024, it has funded more than $6.3 billion of international trade.
+In 2025, the company received a $50 million credit facility, with an additional $25 million accordion option from TD Bank to accelerate North American expansion.
+As of October 2025, it has funded more than $8 billion of trade transactions.

+In September 2020, Drip Capital was named to the CB Insights Fintech 250 list.
+In March 2022, it was featured in Y Combinator's Top Companies list.
+Later that year, Drip Capital was selected to the Red Herring Global Top 100 list.
+In 2025, the company was featured in the ASK Private Wealth Hurun India Unicorn and Future Unicorn Report 2025 as one of India's "leading soonicorns."
+The company has also been listed as one of the Top 10 companies list of Forbes India and D Globalist's DGEMS Select 200 list.

 Locations

 Drip's corporate headquarters are Palo Alto, California.
 It also has offices in Mumbai, India and Mexico City, Mexico.